PauseAI/pauseai-website/src/posts/organizing-a-protest.md

 See [writing press releases](/writing-press-releases) for more information.
 We can help you with this!

+### Make the protest visible locally

+Stickers, posters, chack stencils, etc.
+Make sure people know that the protest is happening.

 ### Reach out to (local) media

 Journalists like protests, and you want to get as much media attention as possible.